uhuang/bootcamp-prep/workshops/10-higher-order-functions-i/02-finder-function/README.md

 return the index of the current element.
 If the callback never returns true, return -1;

-'veryOddMutant' should return a count of the number of even numbers it replaced.

 ```javascript
 let numbers = [1, 3, 5, 64, 7, 12];
 let odds = [9, 13, 15, 17];